 Jesse David Chariton

 Jesse David Chariton lives for research, and loves the detective-work aspects of genealogy.
-His research interests are wide ranging, including archaeology, material culture, Public History, and linguistics, and he has earned awards for his work.
+An award-winning researcher, his research interests are wide ranging, including archaeology, material culture, Public History, and linguistics.

 - Over 10 years of Research Experience